Reproduction, Types of sexual reproduction (Conjugation, Reproduction by sexual gametes)

 - Some forms face more hardships in order to protect their youngs, as they keep their embryos within their bodies till they are formed and birth.

-- The youngs may remain with their parents in a social life for more protection and learning more about their behaviour.
+- The youngs may remain with their parents in social life for more protection and learning more about their behaviour.

-The young gathers between the characters of the two parents, where it receives the genetic material from the both parents, and thus it becomes a blend from both of them, Sexual reproduction is common in most plants and higher animals, The types of sexual reproduction are conjugation and reproduction by sexual gametes.
+The young gathers between the characters of the two parents, where it receives the genetic material from both parents, and thus it becomes a blend from both of them, Sexual reproduction is common in most plants and higher animals, The types of sexual reproduction are conjugation and reproduction by sexual gametes.

 Types of sexual reproduction

-Most primitive organisms such as some protozoans, algae and fungi reproduce by two methods which are:
+Most primitive organisms such as some protozoans, algae & fungi reproduce by two methods which are:

-- Asexual reproduction by mitotic division: which occurs in the suitable conditions.
+- Asexual reproduction by mitotic division: which occurs in suitable conditions.

 Conjugation in Spirogyra

-It occurs between the opposite cells of two longitudinally adjacent filament of Spirogeyra as following:
+It occurs between the opposite cells of two longitudinally adjacent filaments of Spirogyra as following:

-- The protoplasm of one filament cells rolls up into a sphere and moves through the conjugation tube to the oppsite filament cells, forming the zygote (2n).
+- The protoplasm of one filament cells rolls up into a sphere and moves through the conjugation tube to the opposite filament cells, forming the zygote (2n).